 - Current: Usually calm, even though we did get a very mild current when we dived.

-The marine life is absolutely amazing at Shelly beach and no wonder everyone goes gaga over the Shelly beach.
-There are lots of rays, Wobbegong sharks, Port Jackson sharks, and blue-ringed octopuses.
-Some people at the dive centre also mentioned that they had seen Grey Nurse Sharks at the site.
+The marine life at Shelly Beach is truly spectacular, and it’s no surprise that it captivates everyone who visits.
+The underwater world here boasts an abundance of rays, Wobbegong sharks, Port Jackson sharks, and even blue-ringed octopuses.
+Some divers at the centre also shared sightings of Grey Nurse Sharks in the vicinity.

 Dive Centre and Cost

 - Address: 10 Belgrave St, Manly NSW 2095.

 - Cost: At Dive Centre Manly, acquiring a membership comes at a fee of AUD 100.
 Upon becoming a member, certified divers can enjoy complimentary shore dives as part of the membership benefits.

 - Equipment: The equipment can be hired and the hiring of equipment (full gear) cost me AUD 95 (for members).